S1r0hub/lds/README.md

 # lds

+***IMPORTANT NOTE***
+This is a modified version of the original lds-library.
+It includes some bug fixes, few code changes and cleanups.
+Have a look at the start of the POM.xml file or the commit messages for more detailed information.

 **LDS** (Linked Data Similarity) is a JAVA Library for the calculaton of **LOD** based semantic similarity. **LDS** implements similarity measures such as:

 * *LDSD:* Linked Data Semantic Distance [1], and its extensions: